Yubisaki Milk Tea: Characters

 Miki is Yoshinori's older sister who lives alone with her brother.
-She cares about Yoshinori very much and even after discovering his secret she attempts to comfort him and tell him that if there's anything ever bothering him, he can come to her.
+She cares about Yoshinori very much and even after discovering his secret she attempts to comfort him and tell him that if there is anything ever bothering him, he can come to her.
 She has a mature attitude in life and does not pass up the opportunity to go out and have fun with her boyfriend.
-In volume five of the manga, some of the Ikeda family's unhappy background is shown, which is contrasted with the loving relationship in the Morii family that moved next door several years ago.
+Some of the Ikeda family's unhappy background is shown, which is contrasted with the loving relationship in the Morii family that moved next door several years ago.
 This contrast rouses in Miki a desire to get closer to Yusuke Morii and his family.
 On a few occasions in the manga, Miki has also demonstrated an incestuous attraction to Yoshinori, going so far as tricking him into kissing her.
 Yoshinori merely dismisses this as his sister's reaction to having so many relationships with her boyfriends ending badly.
-In the later volumes, she has a relationship with Yusuke Morii, Hidari's father, but keeps it a secret from Hidari.
+Later on, she has a relationship with Yusuke Morii, Hidari's father, but keeps it a secret from Hidari.